Correlators in phase-ordering from Schr\"odinger-invariance: Introduction

 The following bounds are known: $d/2\leq \lambda\leq d$ \cite{Fish88a,Yeun96a}.
-The scaling functions $F_{C,R}\bigl(y,r s^{-1/2}\bigr)$ in (\ref{gl:2}) are expected {\em universal}, that is the form of the scaling functions $F_{C,R}$ should be independent of microscopic `details', such as the lattice structure, the precise form of the interactions, or temperature. {If this can be described by a continuum limit, there are renormalisation group arguments \cite{Bray90,Bray94a} that the existence and the properties of the scaling functions should be described by a $T=0$ fixed point}.\footnote{The continuum limit admitted here and the $T\to 0$ limit in lattice models do {\bf not} always commute.
-We explicitly exclude from our considerations the rich and peculiar features which can arise after a quench exactly to zero temperature $T=0$ an a lattice, e.g. in the $3D$ Ising model \cite{Corb08a,Olej11a,Olej11b,Chris21,Agra21,Agra22,Gess23,Gess24}.} For a scalar order-parameter, the single-time correlator $C(s;{r})$ typically has a cusp at $r=0$, see figure~\ref{fig1}b, which is known in the litt\'erature as {\em Porod's law} \cite{Poro51}.
+The scaling functions $F_{C,R}\bigl(y,r s^{-1/2}\bigr)$ in (\ref{gl:2}) are expected {\em universal}, that is their form should be independent of microscopic `details', such as the lattice structure, the precise form of the interactions, or temperature. {If this can be described by a continuum limit, there are renormalisation group arguments \cite{Bray90,Bray94a} that the existence and the properties of the scaling functions should be described by a $T=0$ fixed point}.\footnote{The continuum limit admitted here and the $T\to 0$ limit in lattice models do {\bf not} always commute.
+We explicitly exclude from our considerations the rich and peculiar features which can arise after a quench exactly to zero temperature $T=0$ an a lattice, e.g. in the $3D$ Ising model \cite{Corb08a,Olej11a,Olej11b,Chris21,Agra21,Agra22,Gess23,Gess24}.} For a scalar order-parameter, the single-time correlator $C(s;{r})$ typically has a cusp at $r=0$, see figure~\ref{fig1}b, which is known in the literature as {\em Porod's law} \cite{Poro51}.